A functional limit theorem for additive functionals: Wright-Fisher Diffusions

-We are now ready for the main result of this section. \begin{theorem} Consider the sequence $\seq{X_n}$ of Wright-Fisher diffusions on $[0,1)$ with generators given by \eqref{gen-WF}, started at $X_n(0)=0$, reflected at $0$, and in the scaling regime \eqref{pars}.
-The sequence $\seq{ A_n }$ of scaled and integrated diffusions, given by
+We now present the main result of this section. \begin{theorem} Consider the sequence $\seq{X_n}$ of Wright-Fisher diffusions on $[0,1)$ with generators given by \eqref{gen-WF}, started at $X_n(0)=0$, instantaneously reflected at $0$, and under the scaling regime \eqref{pars}.
+The sequence $\seq{ A_n }$ of rescaled and integrated diffusions, given by